Shichao97/shopClient/README.md

 We used React framework and typescript to develop the client end of the website.
 Consumed REST APIs using jQuery's ajax() Function for Asynchronous HTTP Requests.
 Designed SPA(Single-Paged Application) routing system in app.tsx and utilized Ant Design and CSS for page layout and design.

 ## Modules and Functions
+This is our navigation bar!!!
+Users can access to main modules and get messages alert!
 ![image](https://github.com/Shichao97/README-Image/blob/master/navigation.png)

 #### Register and activate Accounts
 Users can register for free member from this page:
 ![image](https://github.com/Shichao97/README-Image/blob/master/register.png)